 'The Wipers Times' was the brainchild of Captain Fred Roberts and Lieutenant Jack Pearson of 12th Battalion, The Sherwood Foresters.
 They found a damaged but serviceable printing press among the ruins of the heavily shelled city of Ypres (pronounced 'Wipers' by the soldiers).
 One of the sergeants in their regiment, a printer in civilian life, was able to get it working.

-From it they produced a witty and sophisticated newspaper - a cross between a parish magazine, a school magazine and the illustrated magazines of the day.
+They used it to produce a witty and sophisticated newspaper - a cross between a parish magazine, a school magazine and the illustrated magazines of the day.

-The first edition of 100 copies of 'The Wipers Times' was printed on 12 February 1916.
-It was rapidly snapped up by Roberts and Pearson's comrades.
+The first edition of 'The Wipers Times' was printed on 12 February 1916.
+These 100 copies were rapidly snapped up by Roberts and Pearson's comrades.

 Although the print runs were small - limited by the availability and cost of paper - the readership was significant.
 Each copy would have passed through many hands, with parts read out loud in dug-outs and trenches.